KatTheGit/sylvan-row/README.md

     - [ ] Background loader from file
   - [ ] Mirror the map
   - [ ] Revamp menu
-- [ ] Interpolation
+- [x] Interpolation
-  - [ ] Self-interpolation on dashes and wallrides
+  - [x] Self-interpolation on dashes
-  - [ ] Player interpolation for other players
+  - [x] Player interpolation for other players
+  - [x] Make it optional
+    - Currently just a variable.
 - [ ] Anticheat
   - [ ] Packet averaging
   - [ ] Hide certain information from client